 If the Association fails to advise the College in writing that they intend to refer the grievance to arbitration within the ten (10) working day time limit, the grievance shall be deemed to be abandoned.

 13.4.1 Arbitrators

-When a party has requested that a grievance be submitted to arbitration, the grievance shall be submitted to one of the following single arbitrators on a rotational basis, subject to their availability, within ninety (90) days.
+When a party has requested that a grievance be submitted to arbitration, the grievance shall be submitted to a single arbitrator, appointed by mutual agreement.